Oberon00/apollo/README.md

 * If you don't need to retrieve your functions back from Lua, apollo offers function wrappers that have *zero overhead* compared to a hand-written wrapper (`to_raw_function<F, FVal>()`).
-* Supports customizing the way function arguments are retrieved from the stack and return values are pushed by allowing to specify custom converters (`make_function()`).
 * Supports converting classes with multiple bases to any unambiguous one (virtual inheritance is *not* supported).
 * Access to primitives (`push`, `from_stack<T>`, `is_convertible<T>`) allows you